adamtorres/importing-tutorial/readme.md

 ```

 Starting this in the folder with the example files will allow anyone on the network to see the files.
 The generated web page will be a very basic file listing allowing the user to click on the files to see their content.
 I've mainly used this to test some simple static pages - mostly css/javascript debugging.
 There are further options to specify the address, port used, and the hosted directory.

+## Summary

+ * Running a module as a script allows for including example/basic usage as active code.

 # Building your own runnable module